1928 Okeechobee hurricane: Aftermath

+Florida

-In the immediate aftermath of the storm, relief arrived from nearby areas such as Miami.
-Early on September 18, a train leaving Miami carried 20 doctors and 20 nurses to West Palm Beach.
+In the immediate aftermath of the deadly storm, relief arrived from nearby areas such as Miami.
+A group of men with trucks were dispatched northward from Miami to clear trees and other debris from the roads.
+They worked quickly enough to reach West Palm Beach by the night of September 17.
+Early the next day, a train leaving Miami carried 20 doctors and 20 nurses to West Palm Beach.
 The Miami Red Cross Citizens Relief Committee, which was established to provide aid for victims of the storm, transported "hundreds of loaves of bread, gallons of milk, pounds of coffee and sugar, blankets, cots, and medical supplies."
 The first relief train was ridden by U.S. Senator Joseph T. Robinson, the Democratic vice presidential nominee during the election that year.
 At least 100 people were brought to Miami for medical treatment.
 In Lake Worth, 25 people were treated for various injuries at the Gulf Stream Hotel and the local fire station.
 Dr. W. A. Claxton, chief of the Miami Department of Public Welfare, requested antitoxin, typhoid serum, and at least 200 tetanus serums.
 There was also a request for 1,000 more cots in West Palm Beach and Kelsey City.

+A total of 3,390 American Red Cross volunteers across the United States assisted with relief efforts.
+Overall, individual contributions to the organization reached almost $5.9 million, while the American Red Cross itself spent about $50,000 of its own funds on relief efforts.
+More than $1.1 million in contributions came from the state of New York alone.
+American Red Cross expenditures included about $1.3 million for building and repairs, $346,300 for household goods, $157,300 for clothing, $137,000 for food, $121,200 for agricultural supplies and equipment, $115,500 for family aid and service registration, $115,000 for field expenses, $83,200 for general tool and equipment expenses, $71,800 for medical services, $66,800 for grants to local chapters, $60,300 for relief camps, $45,900 for rescue work, $39,800 for boarding and lodging of storm victims, $19,900 for other miscellaneous expenses, $11,000 for the transportation of storm victims, and $5,000 for the Junior Red Cross.
+Many local Red Cross chapters throughout Florida sheltered refugees, donated goods and supplies, or otherwise provided assistance to storm victims.
+The American Red Cross was criticized for claims of skimping on aid given to some people and even accused of racial discrimination, including a relief committee chairwoman telling The Chicago Defender that only 20% of relief was being dispersed to African Americans.
+However, the American Red Cross, The Salvation Army, and Mary McLeod Bethune denied these claims in a telegraph to the National Association for the Advancement of Colored People (NAACP).